Who can see this?

 Click the Settings icon, then toggle ON the Heatmap option as shown in the below figure (it is off by default).
 The playback panel now displays the heatmap overlay.

-The top most section of the Analytics tab is the Overview.
+The topmost section of the Analytics tab is the Overview.
 As its name implies, it provides an overview of the total views that have occurred for this media over the past 12 months.

-Anonymous Views typically come from public links to the media or through pubic access links to the course/section in which it is published.
+Anonymous Views typically come from public links to the media or through public access links to the course/section in which it is published.
 In either case, we can tell that someone viewed the media, but we can't identify the user.
 For this reason, the Unique Viewers field will always be blank for anonymous views.

 For each type of view, the table provides the following overview data of those views:

 - Unique Viewers - The number of different users who have viewed this media.
-For anonymous views this figure will always be blank.
+For Anonymous Views this figure will always be blank.

 - Total Views - The total number of views executed by the category of viewers.